 Generally speaking, property owners and operators have a duty to routinely inspect the site for possible dangers and either fix them or provide adequate warning of them.

-If you have questions about whether your Florida hotel injury might be compensable, we can help.
+If you have questions about whether your hotel injury might be compensable, the hotel injury attorneys at our Fort Lauderdale firm can help.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.